-Here's a tasty recipe that allows you to make an entire batch of alcohol-free Mint Juleps to serve at a special gathering.
-Even the kids can give it a try.You will need:
+Here's a tasty recipe that allows you to make an entire batch of alcohol-free mint juleps to serve at a special gathering.
+Even the kids can give it a try.
+It makes about nine 8-ounce servings.

-- One cup of cold water
+- 1 cup cold water

 - Add the mint to the bottom of an empty punch bowl.